|Department of Psychology||University of Hawaii at Hilo

 Dr. Charmaine Higa-McMillan:

 Broadly speaking, my program of research is in the area of evidence-based services for youth mental health.
 The goals of this research are to (a) investigate the psychopathology of internalizing disorders in children and adolescents; (b) develop and evaluate empirically-supported approaches for the assessment of childhood problems; (c) investigate the efficacy and effectiveness of evidence-based interventions for youth; (d) examine the dissemination and implementation of these interventions in community- and school-based settings; and (e) conduct mental health services research in large child and adolescent public mental health populations.
+For information on an ongoing study of the effects of deployment on families, please look up the Ohana Heroes Project page.

 Dr. Bryan Kim: